bpuklich/refinerycms-wordpress-import/README.md

 This project imports WordPress XML dumps into refinerycms-blog.

-The original repository is [https://github.com/mremolt/refinerycms-wordpress-import] THe shortcode processing came from [https://github.com/zyphlar/wordpress-import]
+The original repository is [https://github.com/mremolt/refinerycms-wordpress-import] The shortcode processing came from [https://github.com/zyphlar/wordpress-import]

 Keep in mind that links to other pages of your blog are just copied, as WordPress exports them as anchors.
 If your site (blog) structure uses new urls, the links WILL break!
 For example, if you used